My snowplow driver and I disagreed over what his role actually was.

-In my view, the job was all about showing up on time and removing snow from the driveway.
+In my view, his job was about removing snow from my driveway in a timely manner.

-In his view, time played no role – but the sound, power and fury of plowing did.
-He would storm into my yard two days late and launch a shock and awe campaign against the hedges, bird-baths, yard gnomes and patio furniture.
-After he had spent his rage, he would gouge a long brown scar across my lawn, leaving the driveway untouched.
+Two days after the first storm of the season, he roared into my yard to launch a shock and awe campaign against the hedges, bird-baths and patio furniture.
+After he spent his rage, he gouged a long brown scar across my lawn and left the driveway untouched.

 We quickly parted ways.
 I guess, he just wasn’t cut out for the job.

 After firing my snowplow driver, I bought a blower and have been struggling with it ever since.
 I doubt the blower really wants to be what it is.
 Its heart seems to be elsewhere.

 When I pull the chord to start it, the little guy complains endlessly about how he would rather sleep in.
 Once I get him moving, he coughs and sputters and meanders aimlessly down the driveway, picking at the snow the same way a petulant child pokes at a glob of spinach.